WAKATI

 Artistic concept:

 Wakati is a Swahili word for time.
 In Swahili it has a broad meaning and refers to the passage of time in big and small scales, and the effects that time has on individuals, cultures and identity.
-Wakati is an expression of and reflection on human relations towards each other within the context of time, and how time shapes us and our values.
-The notions, stigma and assumptions we have towards each other as people are perhaps the human things that are within us all.
+Wakati is an expression of and reflection on human relations towards each other within the context of time.

 The era we’re born into, the environment we grow up in and the teachings we gain along the way each of these affects the way we see other cultures and peoples.
 Time records our experiences with our families and values.
 Time provides context for these experiences and provides space for wisdom to accumulate.
 Time reflects the way we choose to treat our environment and our people.
 It shapes what we choose to define as ourselves.

-The kind of surface assumptions and the pre-judgement we make of others are common in mostcultures.
+The kind of surface assumptions and the pre-judgement we make of others are common in most cultures.
 In Kenya it’s about one’s tribe.
 There are more than 40 tribal groups in Kenya.
 I belong to the “Luhya'' tribe.
 In Kenya, my tribe gives others an idea of who I am, my strengths, my weaknesses, my nature and my appearance.
-With each tribe there is a set of characteristics that you are automatically associated with, being a member of that specific tribe.
+With each tribe there is a set of characteristics that you are automatically associated with.